GreenNLP/firefox-translations-training/docs/index.rst

 Welcome to OpusDistillery's documentation!

 OpusDistillery is an end-to-end pipeline to perform systematic multilingual distillation of MT models.
-It is built on top of the [Firefox Translations Training pipeline](https://github.com/mozilla/firefox-translations-training), originally developed within the [Bergamot project](https://browser.mt), for training efficient NMT models that can run locally in a web browser.
+It is built on top of the `Firefox Translations Training pipeline <https://github.com/mozilla/firefox-translations-training>`, originally developed within the `Bergamot project<https://browser.mt>`, for training efficient NMT models that can run locally in a web browser.

+The pipeline is capable of training a translation model for any language pair(s) end to end.
+Translation quality depends on the chosen datasets, data cleaning procedures and hyperparameters.
+Some settings, especially low resource languages might require extra tuning.

+We use `Marian<https://marian-nmt.github.io/>`, the fast neural machine translation engine .

 New features: